webhooksite/docs/docs/custom-actions.markdown

 <a href="/images/replay.png">
     ![Custom Actions Replay screenshot](/images/replay.png)</a>

-In this example above, an invalid port was set for a Database action.
-After correcting it, it's possible to run the action again.
-You can use the same [Search Query language](/api/requests.html#search-query-examples) to filter which specific requests should have their actions replay.

 Existing action output stored on a request is overwritten by the replay action output.

-Actions that are marked as queued will also be run as queued when replayning actions.
+Actions that are marked as queued will also be run as queued when replaying actions.

-While Webhook.site starts processing oldest requests first, actinos are run in batches and execution order is not strictly guaranteed.
+While Webhook.site starts processing oldest requests first, actions are run in batches and execution order is not guaranteed.